OWASP/wstg/document/4-Web_Application_Security_Testing/01-Information_Gathering/10-Map_Application_Architecture.md

 Most applications have some form of authentication for users.
 There are multiple authentication back ends that can be used, such as:

 - Web server configuration (including `.htaccess` files) or hard-coding passwords in scripts.
-    - Usually shows up as HTTP Basic authentication, indicated by a pop-up in the browser and a `WWW-Authenticate: Basic` HTTP header..
+    - Usually shows up as HTTP Basic authentication, indicated by a pop-up in the browser and a `WWW-Authenticate: Basic` HTTP header.
 - Local user accounts in a database.
     - Usually integrated into a form or API endpoint on the application.
 - An existing central authentication source such as Active Directory or an LDAP server.